Languages of India: Language isolates

 The only language found in the Indian mainland that is considered a language isolate is Nihali.
 The status of Nihali is ambiguous, having been considered as a distinct Austroasiatic language, as a dialect of Korku and also as being a "thieves' argot" rather than a legitimate language.

 The other language isolates found in the rest of South Asia include Burushaski, a language spoken in Gilgit–Baltistan (administered by Pakistan), Kusunda (in western Nepal), and Vedda (in Sri Lanka).
 The validity of the Great Andamanese language group as a language family has been questioned and it has been considered a language isolate by some authorities.
+The Hruso language, which is long assumed to be a Sino-Tibetan language, it may actually be a language isolate.
+Roger Blench classifies the Shompen language of the Nicobar Islands as a language isolate.
+Roger Blench also considers Puroik to be a language isolate.